Leadership Coaching for Law Partners, Counsel & Associates

 - Dealing with stress and fear of failure

-- Managing up, including understanding different personality types and how to work with them
+- Managing up, understanding different personality types and how to work with them

 - Developing a growth mindset, including learning how to embrace critical feedback and not take things personally